Skip to main content Skip to footer

 Country Risk Analysis of the United Arab Emirates

-The Emirate’s president, Sheikh Mohammed bin Zayed al-Nahyan, is expected to maintain the current policy direction, which prioritises economic diversification through large public investments combined with improvements in the business environment and social rights in order to attract foreign investments.
-Despite the UAE’s historic and strategic relationship with the United States, deepening ties with other countries, such as India and China, will continue to be developed in order to advance the country’s security and commercial interests.
-The country’s application, together with Saudi Arabia and others, to become part of the BRICS cooperation should also be seen in the light of this desire.
+Despite the UAE’s historical and strategic relationship with the United States, deeper ties with other countries, such as India and China, will continue to be developed to support the country’s security and commercial interests.
+The country’s accession to the BRICS cooperation in early 2024, alongside several other nations, should be seen in this light.

-Total external debt has increased in recent years but amounts to a manageable 83% of GDP.
-Foreign exchange reserves are about twice as large as total short-term debt, which limits liquidity risks.
-In addition to the foreign exchange reserves, there are extensive assets in funds, built up over decades of current account surpluses, with the Emirate of Abu Dhabi’s sovereign wealth fund being among the largest in the world.
+The foreign currency reserve is approximately twice the size of total short-term external debt, which limits liquidity risk.
+In addition to the currency reserve, there are extensive assets in sovereign oil funds, built up over decades of current account surpluses.
+The wealth fund of the Emirate of Abu Dhabi is among the largest in the world.

-The long-term prospects for the country look relatively favourable and there are very few threats to its political and economic stability.
-Improved relations with neighbouring Qatar and Israel are expected to contribute to greater regional stability.
-For example, a free trade agreement was signed with Israel in 2022, after both countries normalised their diplomatic relations in 2020.
+The long-term outlook for the UAE is relatively favourable, with few threats to political and economic stability.
+Improved relations with neighbouring countries Qatar and Israel are expected to contribute to greater regional stability.
+For example, an agreement was signed with Israel on free trade in 2022, following the normalisation of diplomatic relations in 2020.

 Business environment

-Nevertheless, the legal system in the United Arab Emirates is not politically independent and there are shortcomings in its effectiveness.
-Some areas, such as investor protection and the possibility to enforce contractual rights, lag behind.
-The costs for a recovery process are high and time-consuming, even in a regional comparison.
+However, the judiciary in the United Arab Emirates is not politically independent, and there are deficiencies in its effectiveness.
+Certain areas, such as investor protection and the ability to enforce rights under contracts, lag behind.
+The cost of the recovery process is high and time-consuming, even in regional comparison.
+In response to these shortcomings, the UAE introduced a number of changes to its bankruptcy legislation in 2021, including strengthened creditor protection and measures to accelerate and simplify the enforcement of judgements.

-The UAE has the most liquid and well-developed currency markets among the Gulf States.
-Since 1973, the exchange rate has been linked to the US dollar.
-The policy of fixing the exchange rate to the US dollar is expected to remain in place, as it is an important anchor for economic stability and it establishes stable preconditions for companies and exports.
+The UAE has the most liquid and developed currency markets among the Gulf countries.
+Since 1973, the exchange rate has been pegged to the US dollar.
+The fixed exchange rate against the US dollar is expected to remain, as it is an important anchor for economic stability and creates stable conditions for business and export.
+There are no restrictions on payments and transfers for international transactions.
+The Emirati dirham may be considered by EKN for local currency transactions.

-The country is one of the most bank dense in the region.
-The banking sector is on a stable foundation, with profitable and well-capitalised banks.
-The major banks in Abu Dhabi stand out in these respects.
+The country is one of the most bank-dense in the region.
+The banking sector stands on solid ground, with profitable and well-capitalised banks.
+The larger banks in Abu Dhabi are particularly notable in this regard.
+The recovery from the pandemic has been strong, supported by a generally favourable economic climate due to high oil prices.

-The main risks to the banking sector, in the form of new real estate bubbles and persistently low oil prices, are countered by a stable funding base, large capital buffers, and stricter banking regulation in recent years.
-The UAE will potentially be removed from the “grey list” by the Financial Action Task Force (FATFA) in early 2024.
-This should facilitate compliance requirements for foreign banks that have relationships with counterparties in the country and facilitate trade and investments.
+The main risks to the banking sector, in the form of new property bubbles and prolonged low oil prices, are offset by a stable funding base, large capital buffers, and stricter banking regulations in recent years.
+In February 2024, the UAE was removed from the so-called ”grey list” of the FATF (Financial Action Task Force), a global organisation that combats money laundering and the financing of terrorism.
+This will reduce compliance requirements for foreign banks with ties to counterparties in the country and help facilitate trade and investment.

 EKN’s policy

-EKN classifies the UAE in country risk category 2 (out of 7).
-Normal risk assessment applies to all debtor categories.
-This means that there are no predetermined restrictions for guarantees and each transaction is assessed on its own merits without special requirements or terms and conditions.
+EKN classifies the UAE in country risk category 2 out of 7.
+Normal risk assessment applies to all buyer categories.
+This means that there are no predetermined restrictions on the issuance of guarantees, and that transactions are assessed on their own merits without special requirements or conditions.

 EKN’s commitment and experience